 - Access to computers and design software necessary for completing projects.
 You must use our computer lab outside class if you do not have access at home or elsewhere.
 You may want to consider a subscription to the Adobe Creative Cloud at a student rate if you want to work on your own computer.
 Remember, files must always be accessible on class lab computers as well as on your personal computer, even if you bring your laptop to class.

-- Printing: You may be required to pay for high quality color printing at Cougar Copies for this course, and/or for one high quality large format print at BCU printing services.
-If required, this will cost around $20.
+- Printing: You will be required to occasionally pay for high quality color printing at Cougar Copies for this course.
+Cost should not exceed $30 and will likely be much less.

 – – – – –